lorenanda/psych-verbs/README.md

 - for data visualization: matplotlib, seaborn
 - for clustering and classification: scikit-learn

-The complete data analysis is in the psych-verbs.ipynb Jupyther Notebook.
+The complete data analysis can be found in the [psych-verbs Jupyther Notebook](https://github.com/lorenanda/psych-verbs/blob/master/psych-verbs.ipynb).

+## Findings

+## Outlook / Discussion
+Thogh this experiment revealed some interesting findings, this subject can be explored further.
+The main limitation of this study is the small sample size of participants.
+Moreover, it would be interesting to explore whether there are difference by gender or age.